Equity

 Just as the world doesn’t all move to the beat of one drum, there are differing views on whether this mega cap technology leadership may continue.

-On one hand, advisors that believe that this trend will persist point to mega cap stocks being household names for a reason.
-According to Morningstar, 17 of the top 20 names in the S&P 500 have a “wide” economic moat, characterized by high network effects, substantial intangible assets, cost advantages, high switching costs, or efficient scale which give them a competitive edge.5 And over the past year, the top 20 names have also seen revenue growth of 14.8% for the top 20 vs. 4.07% for the next 480 in the index.6
+On one hand, advisors who believe that this trend will persist, point to mega cap stocks being household names for a reason.
+According to Morningstar, 15 of the 20 stocks in the S&P 500 have a “wide” economic moat, characterized by high network effects, substantial intangible assets, cost advantages, high switching costs, or efficient scale which give them a competitive advantage.6 In 2024, the top 20 names have also seen revenue growth of 16.3% for the top 20 vs 5.5% for the next 480 in the index.7

 EXPRESS YOUR MARKET VIEWS

-Advisors that are rethinking their U.S. equity allocations have a broad array of tools to choose from.
-The iShares Build ETFs help advisors construct their portfolios with precision (Figure 2)10:
+Advisors who are rethinking their U.S. equity allocations have a broad array of tools to choose from.
+The iShares Build ETFs help advisors construct their portfolios with precision (Figure 2)12:

 • The iShares Core S&P 500 ETF (IVV) provides an efficient way to access the large-cap segment of the U.S. equity market.

-• Advisors who believe in the continued success of mega cap stocks may consider adding the top 20 (TOPT) or top 100 stocks (OEF) in the S&P 500, or the top 30 stocks in the Nasdaq 100 (QTOP).
-These funds can increase a portfolio’s exposure to mega cap companies.
+• Advisors who believe in the continued success of mega cap stocks may consider adding the top 20 (TOPT), top 100 stocks (OEF) in the S&P 500, or the top 30 stocks in the Nasdaq 100 (QTOP).

-• Those looking to rein in exposure to these market leaders could consider investing in the 70 smaller companies from the Nasdaq 100 (QNXT).
-These stocks include Airbnb and Doordash – companies that are still large and involved in the next wave of innovation and growth.
+• Those looking to rein in exposure to these large companies may consider investing in a 3% capped version of the S&P 500 (TOPC).
+Alternatively, investing in the 70 smaller companies from the Nasdaq 100 (QNXT)- which includes stocks like Airbnb and Doordash – provides exposure to companies involved in the next wave of innovation and growth.

 • An equal weight ETF (EUSA) can also help moderate mega cap exposure within a U.S. equity allocation as it gives companies like Target the same weight as Apple, as an example.

-Figure 2: Dial up or down your mega cap exposure11
+Figure 3: Dial up or down your mega cap exposure13

 Market Insights & Trends